Power-Components/turbine/README.md

 ```

 `Context` is the single interface the engine consumes; `ArrayGridContext` is the headless implementation.
 Implement it yourself for anything exotic.

+## Credits

+This package was originally extracted from versions **6.x** and **7.x** of [Livewire PowerGrid](https://github.com/Power-Components/livewire-powergrid).
+Credits and special thanks to all developers and contributors who participated in the development of PowerGrid!

 ## License